Buying Used Espresso Machines & Grinders – Kev’s Guide

 Gaggia Classic Pro ReviewGaggia Classic Old Model Review

-I have a sneaking suspicion the base extent Bambino will be available in the UK at some point although, and if/when this happens I think it’ll sell like hot cakes as an entry extent home barista machine as long as we see a similar price difference as in the states.
+I have a sneaking suspicion the base extent Bambino will be available in the UK at some point though, and if/when this happens I think it’ll sell like hot cakes as an entry extent home barista machine as long as we see a similar price difference as in the states.

 This isn’t an preference used in the UK as of yet as it’s not even available in the UK here yet, but I think it will be in the future.